sumonst21/modheader/README.md

 ## Installation

+Checkout https://github.com/modheader/modheader and https://github.com/modheader/modheader-core to the same directory, structured as:

+- root
+  - modheader
+  - modheader-core

-Run `npm install` first, then run `npm run start` to start development.
+Run `npm install` in both directories, then run `npm run start` in modheader/ to start development.
 The built packages will be in the dist/ directory.

 ## Selenium usage